James-Randall-14/mit-blogger-application/Brainrot.md

 For this reason, it's sorta hard to actually pin down what brainrot is.
 The word is a noun, and it's not new.
-Citation needed for this next part, but I feel like, previously, brainrot was a noun used to describe other forms of media by association, whereas today brainrot refers to a culture itself.
+Previously, brainrot was a word used to describe other forms of media by association, whereas today brainrot refers to a culture itself.
 For example, in the past, people would say things like:
 > "Video games, tv, and comics are brainrot".